Where they’re at

 What they need to know

 While it’s important to answer all of your young child’s questions honestly (no stork stories, please), 5-7 year olds are not ready for a course in obstetrics.
 If you are asked, “Where do babies come from?” you may want to start with a simple answer: “A seed from the daddy and an egg from the mommy come together and grow in a special place in mommy’s tummy called a womb.”
-Some children will be perfectly satisfied with that, while others may demand to know more—like how the seeds get into mommy’s tummy in the first place.
+Some children will be perfectly satisfied with that, while others may ask to know more—like how the seeds get into mommy’s tummy in the first place.
 “Use your child as a gauge,” suggests Johnson.
-“You’ll know you haven’t given her enough information if she still has questions.”
+“You’ll know you haven’t given them enough information if they still has questions.”